Tax Rates

 Common Mistakes to Avoid

-Ignoring the $1 million threshold.
-Bonuses exceeding $1 million in a calendar year are withheld at 37% federal on the excess above $1 million.
+Not checking the $1 million threshold.
+Bonuses exceeding $1 million paid in a single tax year are subject to 37% withholding on the excess above $1 million, not 22%.
+This applies to the bonus amount, not total annual income.

 Frequently Asked Questions